OraInteractive/CakePHP3-Email-Template/README.md

 Property | Default | Description
 -------|---------|------------
-inline |true|Inlines CSS using tijsverkoyen/css-to-inline-styles
+inline |false|Inlines CSS using tijsverkoyen/css-to-inline-styles
+clean |false|Remove HTML comments minify |false|Minify CSS and HTML

 The following properties can be used in the template configuration: